Naki-Official/.github/profile/README.md

 | **Backend** | FastAPI, MongoDB | The off-chain AI processing, model training, and data management, including integration with IPFS and governance platforms. | [Backend](https://github.com/Naki-Official/naki-web-app-backend) |

 **Note:** The links to the repositories above are private.
 Please contact us at **business@naki.ai** to request access.

-## Workflow

-1. **Content Submission**: Contributors submit data (e.g., image, music, voice) through the UI.
-2. **Data Processing**: The AI Studio processes the data, enhancing the Virtual Characters' personalities and content generation capabilities.
-3. **Proposal Creation**: Community members create proposals through the Governance Platform (Naki DAO) to train or refine AI models.
-4. **Model Training**: Proposals that are accepted lead to the training of AI models using community-contributed data.
-5. **Content Creation**: The trained models generate new content, which is uploaded to IPFS and made available to users.
-6. **User Interaction**: Users interact with Virtual Characters via the DApp/SocialApp, and their interactions are used to further refine the models.

-## Contributing

-Naki is built collectively by the community.
-Contributions can be made by providing data, participating in governance, or developing new features.
-All contributions are rewarded through the Revenue Factory Smart Contract.